tkn-tub/ns3-gym/src/emu/doc/emu.rst

 .. include:: replace.txt
+.. highlight:: cpp

 Emu NetDevice
 -------------

 **Note:** The ``EmuNetDevice`` is being deprecated as of ns-3.17.
-The ``EmuFdNetDeviceHelper`` class replaces this functionality and API entirely.
+The :doc:`fd-net-device` and ``EmuFdNetDeviceHelper`` class replaces this functionality and API entirely.

 Behavior
 ********